tgecho/qmk_firmware/keyboards/sculpter/readme.md

 This looks insane, but there is a method to the madness.

 The first section defines the physical layout of the keybord.
 So, `K4C` for example is the escape key, `K7B` is the F1 key, and so on.
 Think of it as modelling the layout of the keys on the physical device (refer to the matrix table above for keycodes).
+The key codes you see in this part effecitvely follow one for one the physical layout of the keyboard.

-The second part maps these keys into the actual matrix structure.
-It allows QMK to map the keys you put in your own keymaps (see below), to the physical matrix.
+The second part maps these keys into the actual matrix structure that the QMK firmware uses to know which key/s a user is pressing at any given time.
+It allows QMK to map keys you press to the custom layouts that you create.

-You'll see that the keynames follow the format `K{ROW}{COLUMN}`, and after column 9, we move to letters (i.e 10, 11,12,... is A,B,C,... etc)
+You'll see that the keynames follow the format `K{ROW}{COLUMN}`, and after column 9, we move to letters (i.e 10, 11,12,... is A,B,C,... etc).
+Each of these codes can be referenced in our matrix table above to know which key it represents on the physical keyboard.

+`KC_NO` just means that we aren't using this key in the matrix.

 ```c
 #define LAYOUT( \